-- Neighbor Host call Carbondale Office of Emergency Management Services (EMS) at 618-457-3234 to get MYN materials and arrange for a Map Your Neighborhood trainer to attend your neighborhood meeting.
+- Neighbor Host calls the Carbondale Office of Emergency Management Services (EMS) at 618-457-3234 to get MYN materials and arrange for a Map Your Neighborhood trainer to attend your neighborhood meeting.

-- At conclusion of the neighborhood meeting, the Neighbor Host sends evaluation form to Carbondale EMS, so that the Carbondale EMS knows who has organized for disaster.
+- After the neighborhood meeting, the Neighbor Host sends an evaluation form to Carbondale EMS so that the Carbondale EMS knows who has organized for disaster.

-- In a year, the neighborhood group meets again to update the map, and to engage in a table top exercise. drills and exercises are held annually thereafter.
+- In a year, the neighborhood group meets again to update the map and to engage in a tabletop exercise.
+Drills and exercises are held annually after that.

-Map Your Neighborhood (MYN) was developed by Dr LuAn Johnson, first in Sunnyvale, CA and then in Seattle, WA.
-The program was implemented state-wide by the State of Washington’s Emergency Management Division (EMD) in 2006.
+Map Your Neighborhood (MYN) was developed by Dr. LuAn Johnson, first in Sunnyvale, CA, and then in Seattle, WA.
+The State of Washington’s Emergency Management Division (EMD) implemented the program state-wide in 2006.
 This award-winning program has proven its effectiveness.

 During the Nisqually (Seattle) Earthquake on February 28, 2001, 92% of 460 organized neighborhoods effectively responded utilizing the 9-Step Neighborhood Disaster Response Plan.
 More than 50 counties and cities in Washington State are in various stages of implementing MYN.
 States which have adopted MYN include: